Frequently Asked Questions

 No, the race will be held rain or shine.
 However, in the event of extreme weather and force majeure, the organizing committee will promptly terminate the competition.

-Please note that event and travel package information here represents what is planned for the event.
-Locations, hotels, schedule, adjustments and changes may apply depending on conditions, availability, late participation entries, and improvements.
+Please note that event information here represents what is planned for the event.
+Locations, schedules, adjustments, and changes may apply depending on conditions, availability, late participation entries, and improvements.
 The event strives to improve for the best experience.